DCC Diagnostic Tools¶

 DCC Sniffer (PACKET analyzer)¶

 Well it isn’t quite a turnkey solution, but it’s close.
 You need this shield and an Arduino Uno or Mega and then to download our free DCCInspector-EX file and upload it to your microcontroller with the Arduiono IDE.
 This is really a well-designed board.
 It is not only a packet sniffer, but can also be used as a decoder with different software.
 It has a wealth of configuration options and can even deliver ACK pulses if you use it as a programmable mobile decoder.

 And since it is a shield, you just stick it on top of an Uno or Mega, upload DCCInspector-EX, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.

 * Wiring and more info goes here *

-You will need to upload our DCCInspector-EX to whatever microcontroller you choose.
+You will need to upload our DCCInspector-EX software to whatever microcontroller you choose.

 Power From Track This part is optional.
 You can use the USB cable connected to your computer to power everything.
-If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track.
+If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track OR from batteries.